 When To Plant Your Carrot Seeds

-Most carrots are sown from the second week in April until the second week of May in the UK.
+We start our carrot planting guide with when to start sowing.
+Most carrots are sown from the second week of April until the second week of May in the UK.

 Sowings can be made far earlier in the season either using cloches or growing in containers in a greenhouse.
 Weather permitting you can begin sowing early varieties as soon as the first week of March if you are able to provide some protection.
 The weather early in the season can be unpredictable so if a heavy snow or frost is forecasted, hold off sowing until the worst of the weather has passed.